 But in the past century, copper has become a more valuable substance.

 Q: Why has copper grown more valuable?
-Q: At the current price of $1.80 per pound, how much would it cost to make a penny out of copper?
+Q: Copper pennies have a mass of 2.5 grams.
+At the current price of $3.18 per pound, how much would it cost to make a penny out of copper?

 Although the outer surface of a modern penny is still coated with copper, the bulk of its volume is a different substance.
 Can you figure out what it is?